ARM-software/ebbr/source/index.rst

 Copyright © 2017-2024 Arm Limited and Contributors.

-Copyright © 2021 Western Digital Corporation or its affiliates, 2021
+Copyright © 2021 Western Digital Corporation or its affiliates.

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit